XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Sending from Gateway to Ripple ##

 Ripple payments can automatically bridge between currencies, but an issuing gateway normally only sends single-currency payments that go directly to customers.
-This means debiting a customer's current balance in your system, and then sending the equivalent amount of issuances in the RCL to the customer's Ripple address.
+This means debiting a customer's current balance in your system, and then sending the equivalent amount of issuances in the XRP Ledger to the customer's Ripple address.

-An example flow for a payment into the RCL:
+An example flow for a payment into the XRP Ledger:

-1. Alice asks to send €3 of her ACME balance into the RCL.
+1. Alice asks to send €3 of her ACME balance into the XRP Ledger.
 2. In its system of record, ACME debits Alice's balance €3.
 3. ACME submits a Ripple transaction, sending €3 to Alice's Ripple address.
-The €3 is marked in the Ripple Consensus Ledger as being "issued" by ACME (3 EUR.ACME).
+The €3 is marked in the XRP Ledger as being "issued" by ACME (3 EUR.ACME).

 **Assumptions:**

-* Alice already has an address in the Ripple Consensus Ledger separate from her ACME account.
+* Alice already has an address in the XRP Ledger separate from her ACME account.
 Alice manages her Ripple address using a third-party client application.

 ![Diagram: ACME issues 3 EUR.ACME to Alice on Ripple](img/e2g-02.png)

-### Requirements for Sending to RCL ###
+### Requirements for Sending to XRP Ledger ###

 There are several prerequisites that ACME must meet for this to happen:

-- ACME sets aside money that is issued in the Ripple Consensus Ledger.
-ACME can query the RCL to see who holds its issuances at any time.
+- ACME sets aside money that is issued in the XRP Ledger.
+ACME can query the XRP Ledger to see who holds its issuances at any time.
 There are several ways ACME may do this:
-    - ACME may create a Ripple Consensus Ledger collateral account in ACME's system of record.
+    - ACME may create a XRP Ledger collateral account in ACME's system of record.
     - ACME can store the funds allocated to Ripple in a separate bank account.
     - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to Ripple, as publicly-verifiable proof to customers that the gateway is solvent.
-- ACME must control an address in the Ripple Consensus Ledger.
+- ACME must control an address in the XRP Ledger.
 Ripple's best practices recommend using a separate issuing address and operational address.
 See [Issuing and Operational Addresses](concept-issuing-and-operational-addresses.html) for details.
     - ACME must enable the [DefaultRipple Flag](#defaultripple) on its issuing address for customers to send and receive its issuances.
 - Alice must create an accounting relationship (trust line) from her Ripple address to ACME's issuing address.
 She can do this from any Ripple client application as long as she knows ACME's issuing address.
     - ACME should publicize its issuing address on its website where customers can find it.
 It can also use [ripple.txt](#rippletxt) to publish the issuing address to automated systems.